mozilla-lockbox/mozilla-lockbox.github.io/architecture/data-storage.md

 Each item key is generated using a cryptographically strong source of entropy, such as from `crypto.subtle.generateKey()`.

-### Guest Mode

-Lockbox currently supports a "guest mode" usage, that follows this document with the following differences:

-* The FxA user id (used for deriving other keying material) is treated as the empty string ("").
-* The master encryption key is a well-known and hard-coded value, per application (_e.g._, desktop extension versus iOS application versus Android application).
-* All data is stored **ONLY** locally in IndexedDB; there is no Kinto sync.

 ## Import and Migration

 ### From Firefox Logins